Yvettezun/Yvettezun/README.md

 Welcome! 🏵
 </h2>

-To me, developing web applications is like connecting all the puzzle pieces together.
+Developing web applications is like connecting all the puzzle pieces together.
 Having the ability to bring applications to life is what makes me committed to this field!

 ## ⚙🛠 Technical Skills